Nadeau-Innovations/site/content/post/tesla-bot/index.md

 {{< video src="tasks.mp4" >}}

 Was the system perfectly tuned and overfit on training data for this video clip?
-Or is this manipulation ability generalizable aross many tasks?
+Or is this manipulation ability generalizable across many tasks?
 One this is for sure, it appears that the team is focusing on manipulation tasks that will be useful for Tesla factories first.

 However, if the watering can demo is realistic, then it's super impressive, as long as it wasn't hundreds of attempts to capture just the right motion for a video clip.